Stag's Leap Wine Cellars: History

 Following this achievement, the winery began to expand its land holdings, purchasing the neighboring "Fay" Cabernet Sauvignon vineyard in 1986, which nearly doubled the vineyard size owned by the estate, and a Chardonnay vineyard named "Arcadia" from Mike Grgich in 1996.
 Grgich was the winemaker at Chateau Montelena in the early 1970s and he produced the counterpart winning Californian Chardonnay at the 1976 Judgment of Paris.

 A lawsuit initiated by Winiarski and a counter-suit filed by Carl Doumani, owner of Stags' Leap Winery, was decided in 1986 by the California Supreme Court.
 The two wineries were founded in the same year, and both claimed first use of the name "Stag's Leap".
 The court decided that the wineries were named after the area, so both were allowed to use the name.
 The judgment included a provision that Winiarski would keep the apostrophe before the "s" in his winery name, where Doumani would use the apostrophe after the s.

 Winiarski and Doumani became friendly after the lawsuit was concluded, releasing a 1985 vintage Cabernet Sauvignon with an equal percentage of grapes from each estate and named "Accord".
 They also worked together in an attempt to stop the Stags Leap American Viticultural Area from being created, but they were unsuccessful and the AVA was ratified as a sub-region of the Napa Valley AVA in 1989.

 In August 2007, Winiarski sold the winery to Chateau Ste.
 Michelle and Marchesi Antinori Srl for a reported value of US$185 million.
 The sale included the winery facilities, as well as the SLV and Fay vineyards.
 The Arcadia vineyard was kept by the Winiarski family and will continue to provide fruit to the winery on a contract basis.
 Winiarski, 79 at the time of the sale, was looking to retire and his family members were not in a position to continue running the business.
 Winiarski agreed to continue as a part-time advisor for three years following the sale.
+In May 2023, Marchesi Antinori bought Ste.
+Michelle's 85% stake and became the sole owner.